cjdoris/PreferenceTools.jl/README.md

 Built on top of [Preferences.jl](https://github.com/JuliaPackaging/Preferences.jl), this package provides new commands in the Pkg REPL for getting and setting preferences.

+In the following example, we find that Plots and PythonCall both have some preferences set already and modify them.

 ```
 julia> using PreferencesTools